neondatabase/neon/docs/rfcs/025-generation-numbers.md

 - If all generations are valid (the usual case) then the whole list may be executed.
-We may efficiently record the result of this validation by advancing a "valid sequence" to point to the sequence number of the deletion list we just validated.
+We may efficiently record the result of this validation by advancing a "valid sequence" to point to the sequence number of the DeletionList we just validated.
 - If only some contents of a list are valid, then rather than storing some structured validation result, we will just re-write the list to omit the parts we can't validate, log a warning about the leaked